clojurebridge-minneapolis/track1-chatter/track1-web.md

 + 3-30) the requests are bouncing around comcast.

 When you enter [https://github.com](httpss://github.com) in the address bar, your browser makes GET request to the github server.
+There are several types of requests, but GET is the one for simply asking the server to send back some information.
 The server sends back an html page.
 What you see is how the browser is programmed to display the html but if you want to see the html itself, right click on the page and select "view page source."

 ### HTML Proper